 Q: Can I choose to stay with my existing Azure offer?

 No, all Azure customers will be required to make this change.
 Microsoft’s transition to the Azure plan is occurring globally across the entire customer base, and the original Azure offer will be discontinued.
-Once you’ve transitioned to Azure plan, it’s not possible to revert back to your original Azure offer.
+Once you’ve transitioned to Azure plan, it’s not possible to revert to your original Azure offer.

 Q: Where can I ask questions, or get Telstra support with the transition?

-Changes resulting from your transition to Azure plan
+Changes resulting from transitioning to Azure plan

 Q: What changes will I see under the Azure plan?